beling/book-pl/src/ch08-03-hash-maps.md

 and initial scores in two separate vectors, we could use the `zip` method to create a vector of tuples where “Blue” is paired with 10, and so forth.
-Then we could use the `collect` method to turn that vector of tuples into a hash map, as shown in Listing 8-21.
+Then we could use the `collect` method to turn that vector of tuples into a hash map, as shown in listing 8-21.

 ```rust
 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-21/src/main.rs:here}}